MRAlirad/chainlink-fundamentals/README.md

 }
 ```

-The _ in the modifier represents where the function code will be executed.
-For example, if the _ is before the modifier logic, the function will be executed before the modifier logic.
+The `_` in the modifier represents where the function code will be executed.
+For example, if the `_` is before the modifier logic, the function will be executed before the modifier logic.

 #### Interfaces

 Interfaces in Solidity act as blueprints that define what functions a contract must implement without specifying how those functions work.
 Interfaces cannot contain function implementations, state variables, constructors, or inheritance from other contracts.
 They can only declare function signatures (name and input).
 When a contract implements an interface using the "is" keyword, it must include all the functions defined in that interface with matching signatures.

-For example, imagine we have an interface called IPayable:
+For example, imagine we have an interface called `IPayable`:

 ```solidity
 interface IPayable {